CodingViktor/code-kata/README.md

-# What is a kata?
+# What is a code kata?
-A coding kata is a smaller exercise in programming which helps programmers to improve their skills through practice and repetition.
+A code kata is a smaller exercise in programming which helps programmers to improve their skills through practice and repetition.

 # Where is the description of the task?
 You can find the task description inside the project folder of each project.